-The Rocky River is the water supply for the city of Spencer to the north and has its source in the many tributaries within the boundaries of the former Spencer Artillery Range.
+The Rocky River is the water supply for the City of Spencer to the north and has its source in the many tributaries within the boundaries of the former Spencer Artillery Range.
 Surface water flow for most of the site is to the north-northwest, toward the Rocky River Gorge.

-There are drinking water wells and monitoring wells within the FUDS and MRS-03.
-Existing drinking water wells are tapping the Cumberland Plateau Aquifer System at depths from 50 to 260 feet below ground surface (Parsons, 2011).
+There are drinking water wells and monitoring wells within the FUDS and MRS-04.
+Existing drinking water wells are tapping the Cumberland Plateau Aquifer System at depths from 50 to 260 feet below ground surface (Parsons, 2011a).
 MC contamination was not identified within these monitoring wells.
 Therefore, existing monitoring wells are planned to be properly closed and abandoned.

-7.0 SUMMARY OF MRS RISKS
+7.0 SUMMARY OF PROJECT AREA RISKS

 A risk assessment was performed to evaluate potential current and future adverse health effects caused by MEC.
 In addition, the risk assessment is used to discuss the magnitude of the risk at the site and aid in the development, evaluation, and selection of appropriate response action.
-A potentially complete MEC exposure pathway is present any time a receptor can come into contact with MEC and interact with the MEC in a manner that might result in its detonation.
+A potentially complete MEC exposure pathway is present any time a receptor can come into contact and interact with the MEC in a manner that might result in its detonation.
 The three elements of a MEC exposure pathway - a source of MEC, a receptor, and interaction between the MEC source and receptor - must all be present for a complete MEC exposure pathway to exist.

-MD was recovered during the EE/CA and RI at MRS-03, including a 37 mm AP, 37 mm MD, 155 MD, and unknown MD.
-Potential receptors of MEC hazards present at MRS-03 include residents, construction workers, and visitors.
+MD was recovered, including 155 mm MD, during the EE/CA and RI at MRS-04.
+Potential receptors of MEC hazards present at MRS-04 include landowners, future residents, construction workers, and site visitors.
 Most residential activities do not involve disturbance of the subsurface; however, home construction could result in intrusive activities to depths of five feet or more.
-An unacceptable MEC risk has been identified at MRS-03 based on the presence of MD, elevated geophysical anomaly density, and current land use.
+An unacceptable MEC risk has been identified at MRS-04 based on the presence of MD, elevated geophysical anomaly density, and current land use.

 As explained previously, unacceptable risks associated with MC contamination are not present at the former Spencer Artillery Range.
-Therefore, response actions are not needed at the site to protect human health and the environment from releases of MC from this site.
+Therefore, response actions are not needed at the site to protect the human health and the environment from releases of MC from this site.